‘This Is Us’ New Tuesday, February 28 ‘Jack’s Death’ Episode? No, Trump’s Speech

 — Inquisitr Showbiz (@IQShowbiz) November 24, 2016

 As reported by Glamour, This Is Us has caused plenty of theories to come about ever since revealing that Jack (Milo Ventimiglia) would eventually die.
-The most recent episode of This is Us showed Randall dealing with the final days of his biological dad, William, played by Ron Cephas Jones.
+The most recent episode of This is Us showed Randall dealing with the final days of his biological dad William, played by Ron Cephas Jones.
 The publication theorizes that since Randall was obsessed with his father not dying alone, it might be a clue that Jack — the dad that raised Randall since he was a little baby — died alone.
-It was a fate that Randall may have been trying to avoid his biological father experiencing, as a way of making up for potentially not being there as a teenager when Jack died.
+It was a fate that Randall may have been trying to avoid his biological father experiencing as a way of making up for potentially not being there as a teenager when Jack died.

 Can't wait to answer all your questions about @nbcthisisus TOMORROW at 2pm ET/ 11am PT right here on Twitter! #AskChrissy pic.twitter.com/1VudadiAV7